Infant feeding routines:

 Feeding every 4 hours will require you to keep your baby awake longer than I would recommend, and having an overtired baby can compromise consistent daytime and nighttime sleep.
 I find it far better to feed at least every 2-3 hours during the daytime, as this will ensure baby doesn’t become overly tired in any period.

-Feeding further apart will cause too much daytime sleep.
+Feeding further apart can cause too much daytime sleep.
 If you are following age-appropriate wake windows to prevent baby from becoming overly tired, and baby is feeding 4-hours apart, it will cause baby to sleep too much during the day.
 And too much daytime sleep, at any given age, can cause nighttime sleep disruptions.
 It’s that simple.

 Listen, I know feeding a baby is a lot of work.
 And no one tells you exactly how frequently you are going to be feeding your little one when they first come home from the hospital.
 I get the desire to lessen the workload because motherhood is full on, but I would encourage you to continue to feed your baby fully every 2-3 hours during the day, until they are sleeping through the night.
 I find it far easier to establish consistent nighttime sleep when you are flexible with feed times & feed your baby fully every 2-3 hours during the daytime hours.